Marta (footballer): Tyresö FF

 As WPS cancelled the 2012 season, Marta decided to return to Damallsvenskan in Sweden.
 On 22 February 2012 she signed a two-year contract with Tyresö FF.
-Her extraordinary salary of about $400,000 per season was paid by external sponsors and not the club, its owners stated.
-Tyresö won the Damallsvenskan title for the first time in the 2012 season and Marta collected her fifth league winner's medal.
+Her salary of about $400,000 per season was paid by external sponsors and not the club, its owners stated.
+Marta helped Tyresö win the Damallsvenskan title for the first time in the 2012 season.
+However, they lost the 2012 Swedish Cup final to Kopparbergs/Göteborg FC.

 Marta scored twice in Tyresö's 4–3 defeat by Wolfsburg in the 2014 UEFA Women's Champions League Final.
-Tyresö had suffered a financial implosion in 2014 and withdrew from the 2014 Damallsvenskan season, erasing all their results and making all their players free agents.
-The Stockholm County Administrative Board published the players' salaries, showing Marta was the highest earner at SEK 168 000 per month.
+They qualified for the 2014–15 UEFA Women's Champions League after finishing second in the 2013 Damallsvenskan, but withdrew due to financial issues.
+Tyresö also withdrew from the 2014 Damallsvenskan season, erasing all their results and making all their players free agents.

-As news of Tyresö's financial difficulties spread, Marta had been linked with a transfer to Avaldsnes IL.
-But the Norwegian Toppserien club's chairman warned that she would have to take a substantial pay cut.
-Paris Saint-Germain Féminines were also reported to have approached Marta and Tyresö teammate Caroline Seger.
+As news of Tyresö's financial difficulties spread, Marta was linked with a possible transfer to Avaldsnes IL, but the Norwegian Toppserien club's chairman warned that she would have to take a substantial pay cut.
+Paris Saint-Germain Féminines were also reported to have approached Marta and her Tyresö teammate Caroline Seger.

 Rosengård

 In July 2014, she signed a six-month contract with defending champion FC Rosengård in Sweden.
-While with the Swedish club, Marta won the Damallsvenskan league title in 2014 and 2015, the Svenska Cupen in 2016, and the Svenska Supercupen in 2015 and 2016.
+In 2014, she helped Rosengård win the Damallsvenskan league title.
+In December 2014, she signed a three-year contract to stay with the club.
+She scored in both matches against Wolfsburg in the 2014–15 UEFA Women's Champions League quarter-finals, but they lost on the away goals tiebreaker.
+She helped the club defend their Damallsvenskan league title in 2015, and they also won the Svenska Supercupen.

+During the 2015–16 UEFA Women's Champions League, Marta scored a hat-trick in the round of 16 to help Rosengård advance.
+They then lost to Frankfurt in the quarter-finals on penalties.
+With a goal and two assists, she led Rosengård to the 2016 Swedish Cup title.
+She had an assist to Emma Berglund in the Svenska Supercupen in a 2–1 victory over Linköping FC.
+Her final game with the club was the 2016–17 UEFA Women's Champions League Quarter-finals where they lost to Barcelona.